Smartsheet Pros and Cons 2026: Is It Actually Worth the Money?

 Rating: 4.1 / 5

-Smartsheet is genuinely capable and earns its enterprise reputation.
-The spreadsheet model works, automation is strong, and reporting depth is real.
-For mid-to-large teams with complex project portfolios, the ROI case holds up — especially if you're currently burning 10+ hours weekly on manual updates and fragmented spreadsheets nobody can find.
+Here's the deal: Smartsheet is a genuinely capable platform that earns its enterprise reputation.
+The spreadsheet-based model works, the automation engine is strong, and the reporting depth is real.
+For mid-to-large teams with complex project portfolios, the ROI case is credible — especially if you're currently burning 10+ hours a week on manual status updates and fragmented spreadsheets that nobody can actually find.

-But value is sensitive to team size and complexity.
-At $19/user/month for Business features, you need to actually use resource management, cross-sheet reporting, and advanced automations to justify it.
-A five-person team with straightforward projects?
-You're overpaying by a meaningful margin.
+But the value equation is sensitive to team size and use case complexity.
+At $19/user/month for Business features, you need to be actually using resource management, cross-sheet reporting, and advanced automations to justify it.
+If you're running a five-person team with straightforward projects, you're overpaying by a meaningful margin.

-My take: If you have a PMO function, manage multiple projects, or work in an enterprise with compliance needs — try Smartsheet.
-The investment makes sense.
-Smaller or simpler?
-Start with Asana's free plan or Monday.com's entry tier and see if you actually outgrow them first.
-Lots of teams never do.
+My recommendation: If you have a PMO function, manage multiple projects simultaneously, or work in an enterprise environment with compliance requirements — try Smartsheet.
+The investment is defensible.
+If you're smaller or simpler, start with Asana's free plan or Monday.com's entry tier and see if you actually outgrow them before committing to Smartsheet's pricing.
+A surprising number of teams never do.

 👉 Start a free trial: Smartsheet